acm-uiuc/til/_til/unix/global-substitution-on-the-previous-command.md

+---
-# Global Substitution On The Previous Command
+title: Global Substitution On The Previous Command
+category: unix
+---

 Let's say we just executed the following command: